List of Power Rangers Mystic Force characters: Black Lance

-Black Lance is a black knight-like monster (inspired by the legendary horse Sleipnir, evident because his breastplate resembles a horse's head) with a shield and lance and sometimes uses a thin, jagged sword instead of his lance.
+Black Lance is a black knight-themed monster (inspired by the legendary horse Sleipnir, evident because his breastplate resembles a horse's head) with a shield and lance and sometimes uses a thin, jagged sword instead of his lance.
 He also has a Chariot that he rides into battle with that is pulled by horses that appear to be smaller and differently colored versions of Catastros.
 He is also one of the most powerful of the Terrors, boasting incredible offensive power, able to defeat the Manticore Megazord with one stroke of his lance and also seems to be one of the fastest when he is riding his chariot, he can also shoot lighting from his lance.
 He has another attack when he leaps into the air and spins around like a screw and drives towards his enemies.
 His shield is also nearly indestructible.
 Black Lance seems to act as a war advisor to Sculpin, as well as his right-hand man.